Regency era: Media

 In 1814, The Times newspaper adopted steam printing.
 Using this method, it could print 1,100 sheets every hour, five and a half times the prior rate of 200 per hour.
 The faster speed of printing enabled the rise of daily newspapers.
 It also made feasible of the "silver fork novels" which depicted the lives of the rich and aristocratic.
 Publishers used these as a way of spreading gossip and scandal, often clearly hinting at identities.
 The novels were popular during the later years of the Regency era.

 Sport and recreation

 Women's activities

-During the Regency era and well into the succeeding Victorian era, society women were discouraged from exertion although many did take the opportunity to pursue activities such as dancing, riding and walking that were recreational rather than competitive.
-Depending on a lady's rank, she may be expected to be proficient in reading and writing, mathematics, dancing, music, sewing, and embroidery.
-In Pride and Prejudice, the Bennet sisters are frequently out walking and it is at a ball where Elizabeth meets Mr Darcy.
-There was a contemporary belief that people had limited energy levels; women, as the "weaker sex", being most at risk of over-exertion because their menstruation cycles caused periodic energy reductions.
+During the Regency era and well into the succeeding Victorian era, women in polite society were discouraged from exertion, although many did take the opportunity to pursue activities such as dancing, riding and walking that were recreational rather than competitive.
+Depending on a lady's rank, she might be expected to be proficient in reading and writing, mathematics, dancing, music, sewing, and embroidery.
+For example, in Pride and Prejudice, the Bennet sisters are frequently out walking and it is at a ball that Elizabeth meets Mr Darcy.
+There was a contemporary belief that people had limited energy levels, and that women, as the "weaker sex", were most at risk of over-exertion because their menstruation cycles caused periodic energy reductions.